AdobeDocs/release-notes.en/current.md

 **What's new**

 * Status notifications are now available on [!DNL Slack].
 With a one-time setup, you can add the [!DNL Adobe Status Slack] app to your [!DNL Slack] workspace and receive Status notifications in your [!DNL Slack] channel.
-Please use this link to manage your subscription preferences [https://status.adobe.com/proactive-notifications/manage](https://status.adobe.com/proactive-notifications/manage)
+Please use this link to manage your subscription preferences: [https://status.adobe.com/proactive-notifications/manage](https://status.adobe.com/proactive-notifications/manage).

 | Feature | Description |